 And since I am feeling a bit rebellious…

 How to talk about books you haven’t read by Pierre Bayard.
 The author’s premise is, “Why waste time reading Joyce and Proust when you can skim the work of others?”
-Definitely not in my wheelhouse, but some of Bayard’s arguments are interesting.
+Definitely not in my wheelhouse, but some of Bayard’s arguments made me giggle.

 Your spirit animal book.